-Department of Health Administrative Order 30 (2014) "Labelling of Prepackaged Food Products" sets forth the said requirements and requires the following to be included on labels:
+Department of Health Administrative Order 30 (2014) "Labelling of Prepackaged Food Products" requires the following to be included on labels:

 - 1. Product name/name of the food;

 - 2. Use of brand name and/or trademark;

-- 3. Complete list of ingredients used in the product (in decreasing order of proportion), including additives, flavorings, and preservatives used;
+- 3. Complete list of ingredients used in the product (in decreasing order of proportion), including additives, flavorings, and preservatives;

 - 4. Net contents and drained weight;

 - 5. Name and address of manufacturer, packer, or distributor, including country of origin for imported products and name and the address of Philippine importer or distributor;

 - 6. Lot identification;

 - 7. Storage condition;

 - 8. Expiry or expiration date/use-by-date/consume before date;

 - 9. Food allergen information;

 - 10. Direction/instruction(s) for use;

 - 11. Nutrition facts/nutrition information/nutritive value